Parametric design: Features of Gaudí's method

 Gaudí's analog method incorporated the main features of a computational parametric model (input parameters, equation, output):

 The string length, birdshot weight, and anchor point location function as independent input parameters.

 The vertex locations of the points on the strings serve as the model's outcomes.

-The outcomes are derived using explicit functions, in this case, gravity or Newton's law of motion.
+The outcomes are derived using explicit functions, in this case, gravity or Newton's laws of motion.

 By modifying individual parameters of these models, Gaudí could generate different versions of his model while ensuring the resulting structure would stand in pure compression.
-Instead of manually calculating the results of parametric equations, he could automatically derive the shape of the catenary curves through the force of gravity acting on the strings.
+Instead of manually calculating the results of parametric equations, he could automatically derive the shapes of the catenary curves through the force of gravity acting on the strings.

 Frei Otto's tensegrity structures, designed for the 1972 Summer Olympics in Munich, are an example of a non-digital parametric process.

 German architect Frei Otto also experimented with non-digital parametric processes, using soap bubbles to find optimal shapes of tensegrity structures such as in the Munich Olympic Stadium, designed for the 1972 Summer Olympics in Munich.